Returning to Work? These Are The Five Things You Must Do

 No matter the reason or how long you have been out of work, review, update and clearly explain the time out of work on your CV.
 Honesty is the best policy.
-Don’t just concentrate on updating your information on your CV though.
-Things may have changed since your last CV; look at the information you're conveying as well as the format/layout and consider if a revamp might also help.
+Remember that things may have changed since your last CV; look at the information you're conveying as well as the format/layout and consider if a revamp might be in order.

 There is a lot of advice on the internet regarding CV’s.
 How to format/style them, how much or little information to add in, it's all relevant and can have an impact.
-Eden Scott in fact have a great blog on how to format your CV;
+Check out our blog on how to write an eye-catching CV.

 We also have a CV template to help you along the way if you are going for a full revamp.

 Get back in touch with those work colleagues/friends you have lost touch with and find out what is happening in their world of work.
 You never know what little bits of useful information you might pick up regarding job opportunities on the market.

 Get in touch with recruitment firms; they have their finger on the pulse regarding the latest jobs in the industry.
 So whether you are reconnecting or establishing a new relationship, do your research on reputable firms and get out there to meet consultants.
 They will offer you support in a number of areas including;